+Bookkeeping is the first part of the accounting process, so the work of a bookkeeper and accountant often overlaps.
 The difference between an Accountant and a Bookkeeper is an accountant is a professional who handles the bookkeeping and prepares financial documents like profit-and-loss statements, balance sheets, etc. They perform audits of your books, prepare reports for tax purposes, and handle all the financial information that’s part of running your business.

 1. Detail Tracking

-Owning a small business will require you to track a significant amount of information, such as customers, sales, inventory, and expenses.
+You are required to track a significant amount of information, such as customers, sales, inventory, and expenses.
 Without a proper record-keeping system, tracking important details of your business may be impossible and can lead to you paying far more taxes than you should have.

 2. Legal Compliance

 As an employer, you are required to maintain and report employee payroll for tax purposes.